WebMaestroFr/Travel-Routes-Wordpress-Plugin/README.txt

 = 0.2 =
 * Wrapping it with nice paper.
-* Sharing it with you guys.
+* Sharing it with you guys, but still some bugs to fix !

 = 0.1 =
 * First draft.